NEET MDS 2025 Form Fill Up Date: Check expected release date

 Which of the following events is not associated with ovulation in human female?

-About which day in a normal human menstrual cycle does rapid secretion of LH (Popularly called LH-surge) normally occurs?
+About which day in a normal human menstrual cycle does the rapid secretion of LH (Popularly called LH surge) normally occur?

 Concepts Covered - 1